Automate Google Lighthouse with Python for SEO Reports

-Google’s web page scanner Lighthouse has been a fixture as one of the most important tools to use when evaluating a web page.
-This scanner at a high level measures your page’s performance, SEO, accessibility, and best practices.
-At a deeper level, it gives more granular metrics for each of those categories and displays recommendations.
-Most SEOs are very familiar with running Lighthouse within Google Chrome’s DevTools.
-Using Lighthouse within the browser is very easy and handy, but it’s still manual and difficult to scale.
-What if you want to run Lighthouse on multiple pages on a daily basis?
-Python as usual comes to the rescue.
-This tutorial will offer the bare bones needed to set up your automated Lighthouse scanning.
-From this tutorial, it will be clear and easy to extend it for your complete purposes.
+Google’s web page scanner Lighthouse has been a fixture among the most important tools for evaluating web pages.
+At a high level, this scanner measures a page’s performance, SEO, accessibility, and best practices.
+At a deeper level, it provides granular metrics for each category and displays recommendations.
+Most SEOs are familiar with running Lighthouse within Google Chrome’s DevTools.
+Running Lighthouse in the browser is easy and convenient, but it is manual and difficult to scale.
+What if you want to run Lighthouse on multiple pages daily?
+Python, as usual, comes to the rescue.
+This tutorial provides the bare bones needed to set up automated Lighthouse scanning.
+You can easily extend it for your own purposes.

 Table of Contents